Achieve Efficient Combustion in Marine Engines

-Fuel cost is one of the most important factors which shipping companies consider while predicting profits.
+Fuel cost is one of the most important factors that shipping companies consider while predicting profits.
 To achieve maximum profit and to reduce pollution from ships, the propulsion engines need to burn fuel oil efficiently.
 Several technologies have come up in the market to help reduce fuel oil consumption of marine engines to as low as 163 gm/KWH, along with the reduction of carbon emissions.

-In this article, we have discussed eight important aspects of marine fuel combustion which are necessary to achieve efficient combustion of the fuel oil and to reduce fuel consumption and exhaust space fouling.
+In this article, we have discussed eight important aspects of marine fuel combustion which are necessary to achieve efficient combustion of fuel oil and to reduce fuel consumption and exhaust space fouling.
 Controlling each of these components is a sure shot way to achieve efficient combustion of fuel oil.

 1).
 Fuel Treatment: The first step towards efficient fuel combustion starts outside marine engines.
 Fuel oil treatment, which includes removing impurities such as deposits and water in settling tanks and centrifuges, is extremely important.
 This ensures that the fuel will break easily inside the combustion chamber without damaging the injection parts such as pumps and injectors.